trevordilley/guns-germs-and-steel/README.md

 The key point is that all of this is distributed UNEVENLY.

+Every interaction between a human and animal has an extremely low chance of Infecting the human with a plague.
+The plague will kill ~70% of infected humans.

+Survivors are marked with that plague.
+Any interaction between that human and others without that plague marker has a chance to spread that plague to the non-marked human with the same chance of mortality.
+Ideally this roughly models populations with lots of animals and people being more likely to cause plagues.

+Populations that are less dense will not have that plague, and this be at a disadvantage to those that have survived that plague.

+Each animal can spread its own plague.

 ## Tech Stack
 The technologies to build the game are below.